Youth Active Logo

 EquityEqualityDiversityInclusionBelonging

-Our organisation is built on five principles: Equity, Equality, Diversity, Inclusion and Belonging.
-These are the standards our team holds itself to every single day in Newham.
+We are built on five principles: Equity, Equality, Diversity, Inclusion and Belonging.
+These are the standards we hold ourselves to every single day in Newham.

 Our six commitments